KvalitetsIT/helm-multitenant-chart/readme.md

 1. Syncronize in Argo!

 And thats it!
-You now have a new tennant with limitations!
+You now have a new isolated tennant with the limitations you provided!

 ### What is created?
 The following is created pr tennant:
 - Namespace
-  - Labels is set to navn=[tennant-navn] (this makes it easy to reference it in networkpolicies)
+  - Labels is set to `navn=[tennant-name]` (this makes it easy to reference it in networkpolicies)
 - Network policy (ingress and egress)
   - Deny all traffic as default
   - Allow from same namespace